Stepping (African-American): Stepping influence in other cultures

-Stepping is a complex performance that melds folk traditions with popular culture and involves synchronized percussive movement, singing, speaking, chanting, and drama.
 Developed by African American fraternities and sororities, it is now practiced worldwide.

-For example, the tradition has been emulated by Latino fraternities and sororities such as Lambda Sigma Upsilon fraternity and Omega Phi Beta sorority which was lead and created by Jessica 'REMO' Saul, Founder of Art of Stepping, World of Step and World of Step Media.
-This has led to an increase in participation of Latino Greek organizations in step show events, with groups often adding influences from Salsa, Merengue, Bachata, as well as other traditionally Latino music.
+For example, the tradition has been emulated by Latino fraternities and sororities such as Lambda Sigma Upsilon fraternity and Omega Phi Beta sorority which was led and created by Jessica 'REMO' Saul, Founder of Art of Stepping, World of Step and World of Step Media.
+This has led to an increase in participation of Latino Greek organizations in step show events, with groups often adding influences from Salsa, Merengue, Bachata, as well as other traditionally Latino music[citation].
 Latino Greeks are performing in more step shows, stroll competitions, and social functions on college campuses throughout the United States.
-Stepping has also been emulated by white, Multicultural, and Asian fraternities and sororities.
+Stepping has also been emulated by white, Multicultural, and Asian fraternities and sororities, and represented in white media such as the "Step Up" movie series.